 All these scientific creations of death will pursue you to give you the fight of your life.

-With some neat graphics that imaginatively depict a cyberpunk city, the game never gets visually boring, each room is exceptionally well designed with catchy colors and excellent animations.
-Sadly it does not have any in-game music, but the atmosphere is great anyway.
+With some neat graphics that imaginatively depict a cyberpunk city, the game never gets visually boring; each room is exceptionally well designed with catchy colors and excellent animations.
+Sadly it does not have any in-game music, but the atmosphere is terrific anyway.

-Overall, the game is pretty difficult, and the ''save by floor'' feature doesn't help at all, but, it's challengingly entertaining.
-The mixture of puzzles and arcade shooting makes way for a dynamic gaming experience where you aren't put in a one-dimensional monotonous playstyle.
+Overall, the game is pretty tricky, and the "save by floor" feature doesn't help, but it's challengingly entertaining.
+The mixture of puzzles and arcade shooting allows a dynamic gaming experience where you aren't put in a one-dimensional monotonous playstyle.
 In my eyes, the game is one of the highlights of the early 90s gaming era and is a definite yes by me to anyone who wants to give it a go.

 If you want, you can also try the HD version that has been published on Steam.

 Published: 7 March 2020 11:10 am